Degree: Associate of Science

 What is the application process like for Pro-Tech?

 There are a limited number of openings in each program, so it’s important for you to apply early.
-To begin the process, you will need to complete an online application.
-This application includes responses to a set of key questions and asks for references.
+To begin the process, complete an online application.
 Completed applications will be reviewed, and you will be notified if you are accepted.
-Depending on the number of applicants, you might also be placed on a waitlist.

 Can I switch to a bachelor’s program after starting in Pro-Tech?

-The program’s focus is to equip you to serve in your vocations after two years.
+The program’s focus is to equip you to serve in your vocation after two years.
 However, pathways to a bachelor’s degree are available if you choose to make a switch.

 How quickly can I finish the program?